 Candidates should submit their letter of application, a copy of their curriculum vitae, copies of their certificates and contact details (including e-mail address) of 2 referees.
 Applications may be sent by email to karen.cacciattolo-at-um.edu.mt.
 If a candidate is already in possession of a letter of acceptance for a PhD Programme, then it should be provided too.
 Applications should be received by not later than noon of 5 December 2017.International candidates are required to present certified translations of their qualifications into English.
 Late applications will not be considered.

-Note: The Awardee will be required to complete a PhD Programme application, which is considered separately.
+Note: The scholarship awardee will be required to complete a PhD Programme application, which is considered separately.